-The author would like to thank Koji Toshima and Atsushi Okada for their assistance in preparing this chapter.
-Koji and Atsushi are partners at Mori Hamada & Matsumoto, where their main field of practice is aviation law.
+The author would like to thank Koji Toshima for his assistance in preparing this chapter.
+Koji is a partner at Mori Hamada & Matsumoto, where his main field of practice is aviation law.

-Email: koji.toshima@mhmjapan.com / Tel: +81 3 5223 7789.
+Email: koji.toshima@mhm-global.com / Tel: +81 3 5223 7789.